TheDauntless/owasp-mstg/Document/0x05b-Basic-Security_Testing.md

 Different preparation steps need to be applied before a dynamic analysis of a mobile app can be started.
 Ideally the device is rooted, as otherwise some test cases cannot be tested properly.
 See "Rooting your device" for more information.

 The available setup options for the network need to be evaluated first.
 The mobile device used for testing and the machine running the interception proxy need to be placed within the same WiFi network.
-Either an (existing) access point is used or an ad-hoc wireless network is created<sup>[3]</sup>.
+Either an (existing) access point is used or an [ad-hoc wireless network is created](https://support.portswigger.net/customer/portal/articles/1841150-Mobile%20Set-up_Ad-hoc%20network_OSX.html "Creating an Ad-hoc Wireless Network in OS X").

 Once the network is configured and connectivity is established between the testing machine and the mobile device, several other steps need to be done.

-* The proxy in the network settings of the Android device need to be configured properly to point to the interception proxy in use<sup>[1]</sup>.
+* The proxy in the network settings of the Android device need to be [configured properly](https://support.portswigger.net/customer/portal/articles/1841101-Mobile%20Set-up_Android%20Device.html "Configuring an Android Device to Work With Burp") to point to the interception proxy in use.
-* The CA certificate of the interception proxy need to be added to the trusted certificates in the certificate storage <sup>[2]</sup> of the Android device.
+* The CA certificate of the interception proxy need to be added to the trusted certificates in the [certificate storage](https://support.portswigger.net/customer/portal/articles/1841102-installing-burp-s-ca-certificate-in-an-android-device "Installing Burp's CA Certificate in an Android Device")  of the Android device.
 Due to different versions of Android and modifications of Android OEMs to the settings menu, the location of the menu to store a CA might differ.

 After finishing these steps and starting the app, the requests should show up in the interception proxy.